homan-uppu/writing/Essays/An effective college replacement program at a fraction of the cost..md

 - Exploration, then exploitation.
 - What does an "in demand skill" even mean?
 Need to gauge how robust it is.
 - Judgement

+-> This is the essay that you'd need some solid feedback on.
+Have a set of people that you can reach out to a couple of weeks in advance, to hopefully get their feedback before you publish.